Had an issue with Foxtel? Get a real response.

 Step 3: Keep Detailed Records

-Note down names, dates, and promises made.
+Note down names, dates, and any promises made.
 Escalations move faster when you have documentation.

 Step 4: Signs You Should Escalate